 Cost of Ownership

 Can this really be seen as an efficient car?
 After all, it carries around a very inefficiently heavy roof mechanism.
 A BMW 320d saloon weighs 1,495kg: this 420d Convertible weighs 1,755kgs.
 Those are the facts - and they go much of the way towards explaining why metal folding roofs have fallen from favour the in current, efficiency-obsessed automotive design.
 Having said all of that, the Munich maker is keen to point out just how much effort has gone into minimising the downsides of this approach with this car.
 A whole range of weight-saving measures, including use of aluminium in areas like the suspension, has meant that most 4 Series Convertible variants are up to 20kgs lighter than their predecessors.
-As a result, this car looks better on the scales against its direct soft top rivals than you might expect.
-Yes, it's still around 100kgs heavier than a rival Audi A5 Cabriolet, but it's actually now around 70kgs lighter than a Mercedes E-Class Cabriolet.
 All of which explains why this 4 Series manages to be so class-competitive when it comes to running costs.
-The manual gearbox 420d Convertible we tried manages 58.9mpg on the combined cycle and 127g/km of CO2, improvingh to 64mpg and 116g/km if you go for the automatic version.
-In overall terms for this diesel drop-top, you're talking about figures that are about 5% worse than you'd get from a rival Audi A5 Cabriolet 2.0 TDI 177 or Mercedes E220 CDI Cabriolet.
+The manual gearbox 420d Convertible we tried manages 55.4mpg on the combined cycle and 134g/km of CO2 in manual form, improvingh to 60.1mpg and 124g/km if you go for the automatic version.